Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 !!! info "A name that uniquely identifies the package."

+!!! warning "Must be a valid Windows & Unix file name."

 This format is designed to minimize collisions while providing a human-readable name.

 The suggested format to use for names is `game.type.subtype.name.author`.